Anarchism Research Group

 Our seminars are free and open to all.

-If you’re interested in finding out more about us, please contact one of the co-ordinators (Matthew Adams – M.S.Adams@lboro.ac.uk, Alex Christoyannopoulos - A.Christoyannopoulos@lboro.ac.uk; Ruth Kinna - R.E.Kinna@lboro.ac.uk or Thomas Swann - T.Swann@lboro.ac.uk) and see the information below.
+If you’re interested in finding out more about us, you can also contact one of our co-ordinators (Matthew Adams – M.S.Adams@lboro.ac.uk, Alex Christoyannopoulos - A.Christoyannopoulos@lboro.ac.uk; Ruth Kinna - R.E.Kinna@lboro.ac.uk or Thomas Swann - T.Swann@lboro.ac.uk).

 |Name/Event||Affiliation||Title||Date / time / room|